LokeshG02/module3_4/README.md

-# DegenToken - ERC20 Token for Degen Gaming
+# DegenToken

 ## Description
 DegenToken is an ERC20 token designed for the Degen Gaming platform on the Avalanche network.
-This smart contract is based on the OpenZeppelin library and includes features like token minting (for the platform owner), transferring tokens, and burning tokens.
-Additionally, players can redeem their tokens for in-game items from the store.

 ### Getting Started
 1. To run this program, you can use Remix, an online Solidity IDE.
 To get started, go to the Remix website at https://remix.ethereum.org/.